greencatsoft/scalajs-angular/README.md

 }
 ```

-_Note: Although the API itself supports method chaining, it does not work correctly in this
+_Note: Unlike the original API, ```Module``` does not supports method chaining, due to a
-version due to a limitation in the current macro implementation (possibly caused by
+limitation in the current macro implementation (possibly caused by
 [this issue](https://issues.scala-lang.org/browse/SI-7245))._

 ### Managing Dependencies